 There are both Tamil medium and English medium schools which are run both by the government and private education system and are affiliated to the CBSE, ICSE, TN State Board or the T Matriculation board.
 The main subjects for class 1 to 10 include – Hindi, English, Tamil, Mathematics, Environmental Science (for class I-III), Science (from III-X) and Social Science.

-TN Board Exams and Results
+Tamil Nadu Board Exams and Results

 The main exams of SSLC and HSE are generally held in between the month of March, and April and supplementary exams in the month of June and October.
-The other exams are conducted by the TN board according to the school standards.
+The other exams are conducted by the Tamil Nadu board according to the school standards.
 The results are released in between the month of June and July.
 Students can check and download all the exam related information including the time table, syllabus, and results to stay updated.

 Introduction To TNSCERT